4 / 5 Stars

 |3 Years (Annualized)||17.4%|

 The investment seeks capital appreciation.
-The fund invests substantially all (at least 80%) of its net assets in equity securities of Consumer Products Companies that are traded in the United States and in derivatives, which primarily consist of futures contracts and options on securities, futures contracts, and stock indices.
+Under normal circumstances, the fund invests substantially all (at least 80%) of its net assets in equity securities of Consumer Products Companies that are traded in the United States and in derivatives, which primarily consist of futures contracts and options on securities, futures contracts, and stock indices.
 It will invest to a significant extent in the securities of Consumer Products Companies that have small to mid-sized capitalizations.
 The fund is non-diversified.

 Fees are Above Average compared to funds in the same category.